 Specifically, employers now may not include NDAs in “any settlement, agreement or other resolution of any claim, the factual foundation for which involves discrimination, that would prevent the disclosure of the underlying facts and circumstances to the claim or action unless the condition of confidentiality is the complainant’s preference.”

 Under the 2018 law, New York prohibited employers from requiring employees to arbitrate sexual harassment claims.
 The state now prohibits mandatory arbitration clauses not just for sexual harassment claims, but also for any discrimination or retaliation claim.
 (In June 2019, in the case of Latif v.
 Morgan Stanley, a federal judge in the Southern District of New York ruled that the ban on arbitration of sexual harasssment claims conflicts with the Federal Arbitration Act (“FAA”), and is therefore unenforceable.)

 While many providers offer training on preventing workplace harassment, few have the legal and instructional design expertise required to comply with certain harassment training laws, such as those in New York.
 Clear Law Institute’s hundreds of clients can sleep well knowing that we monitor laws around the country to ensure that our training stays up-to-date with changes in the law, such as these above.
 Clear Law has modified its courses to comply with changes in New York State and New York City laws.
 Importantly, Clear Law does not charge its clients to update its course content due to changes in the law.
 Clear Law Institute ensures that its online training is legally accurate and ready to be delivered to your employees.
-Clear Law Institute’s online course, Positive Workplace: Preventing Workplace Harassment & Bullying, is used by hundreds of employers across the nation, including numerous Fortune 500 companies.
+Clear Law Institute’s online course, Positive Workplace: Preventing Harassment at Work, is used by hundreds of employers across the nation, including numerous Fortune 500 companies.